 From: Reagan Miller, Director, Child Care & Early Learning Division

-Subject: Board Strategic Planning for Quality Improvement Event
+Subject: Board Strategic Planning for Quality Improvement Event—Update

 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with guidance on Texas Workforce Commission (TWC)–funded travel costs associated with attending the Board Strategic Planning for Quality Improvement event.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on Texas Workforce Commission (TWC)–funded travel costs associated with attending the Board Strategic Planning for Quality Improvement 2024 and 2025 events.

-RESCISSION(S):

-None
+RESCISSIONS:

+WD Letter 11-23

 BACKGROUND:

 Texas Government Code §2308.317 requires TWC to ensure that federal Child Care and Development Fund (CCDF) funds are used for local quality improvement activities.
-Additionally, Boards must expend a CCDF funds on activities that improve the quality of child care.
+Additionally, Boards must expend a portion of CCDF funds on activities that improve the quality of child care.

+On May 7, 2024, TWC’s three-member Commission (Commission) approved funding for a Board Strategic Planning for Quality Improvement statewide convening of Boards in August 2024 to help Boards plan how to best use Board Contract Year (BCY) 2025 Child Care Quality (CCQ) funds.
+Additionally, on April 16, 2024, the Commission approved funding for a convening to be held in BCY’25.

-On February 28, 2023, TWC’s three-member Commission a single statewide event to shelp Boards address local needs through the strategic investment of quality improvement funding.
-The event will provide Boards with training and technical assistance in data-driven decision-making and with best practices in strategic planning and program design.
+These events will provide Boards with training and technical assistance in data-driven decision-making and with best practices in strategic planning and program design to address local needs through the strategic investment of quality improvement funding.

 PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that Boards must comply with the federal and state laws, rules, policies, and required procedures set forth in this WD Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must.”